ishgirwan/faqs_pytorch_scholarship/lesson5.md

 or
 `conda install -c conda-forge opencv`

-**Getting this error: `Invalid argument 0: Sizes of tensors must match except in dimension 0.
+**Why am I getting this error: `Invalid argument 0: Sizes of tensors must match except in dimension 0.
 Got 499 and 442 in dimension 2 at...`**

 Possible solutions: